carcaschoi/tinfoil-json/README.md

 ---Backup of shops that have different functions---

 ```
-# Ecchi firmware archives (Download all the firmware from tinfoil)
+# Ecchi firmware archives (Download all of switch firmware from tinfoil)
 Protocol: https
 Host: e.cchi.me
 Path: firmware.tfl